Robust recoverable and two-stage selection problems: Robust recoverable selection

 \section{Robust recoverable selection}

 In this section we deal with the \textsc{Recoverable Selection} problem.
 Consider first the discrete uncertainty representation, i.e. the problem with scenario set $\mathcal{U}^D$.
-It is easy to observe that when all the first stage costs are equal to zero and the recovery parameter~$k=0$, then \textsc{Recoverable Selection} is equivalent to \textsc{Min-Max Selection} with scenario set $\mathcal{U}^D$.
-It follows from the fact that the solution formed in the first stage cannot be changed in the second stage and thus $f_2(X,S)=f(X,S)$.
-Hence, we have an immediate consequence of the results obtained in~\cite{A01, KKZ13}, namely under scenario set $\mathcal{U}^D$, the \textsc{Recoverable Selection} problem is weakly NP-hard when $K=2$.
+It is easy to observe that when all the first stage costs are equal to zero and $k=0$, then \textsc{Recoverable Selection} is equivalent to \textsc{Min-Max Selection} with scenario set $\mathcal{U}^D$.
+It follows from the fact that the solution formed in the first stage cannot be changed in the second stage and thus $\Phi_X^0=\{X\}$ and $f_2(X,S)=f(X,S)$.
+Hence, we have an immediate consequence of the results obtained in~\cite{A01, KKZ13}.
+Namely, under scenario set $\mathcal{U}^D$, the \textsc{Recoverable Selection} problem is weakly NP-hard when $K=2$.
 Furthermore, it becomes strongly NP-hard and hard to approximate within any constant factor when $K$ is a part of input.
-The following two theorems extend these results to the case, when recovery parameter~$k$ is positive. \begin{thm} The \textsc{Recoverable Selection} problem with scenario set~$\mathcal{U}^D$ is weakly NP-hard, even for two scenarios and any constant~$k>0$. \end{thm} \begin{proof} Consider an instance of the NP-complete \textsc{Balanced Partition} problem~\cite{GJ79}, where $\mathcal{A}=\{a_1,\ldots,a_{2n}\}$, and $\sum_{i\in [2n]}a_i=2b$.
-Recall that we ask if there is a subset $I\subset[2n]$ such that $|I|=n$ and $\sum_{i\in I} a_i= \sum_{i\in [2n]\setminus I} a_i$.
-We construct the corresponding instance of \textsc{Recoverable Selection}, with a fixed recoverable parameter $k>0$, as follows.
-The set of items $E=\{e_1,\ldots,e_{2n},f_1,\ldots, f_k,r_1,\ldots,r_{k}\}$, where $k>0$ and $r_1,\ldots,r_{k}$ are $k$ \emph{recoverable items}.
-The first-stage costs and two second-stage cost scenarios are depicted in Table~\ref{tabrskc}, where $M_1$ and $M_2$ are large numbers such that $M_1\ll M_2$, say $M_1=4nb$ and $M_2=2nM_1$.
-We also fix $p=n+k$.
+We now strengthen this result if the recovery parameter $k$ is allowed to be positive.